Poetry of Science

 What else do I need to know?

-To submit an individual entry, simply click the yellow ‘Enter NOW!’ button at the top of this page to open the online entry form and submit by the deadline of Friday 11 June 2021.
+To submit an individual entry, simply click the yellow ‘Enter the 2022 poetry competition’ button to open the online entry form and submit by the deadline of Wednesday 1 June 2022.

 Entries are limited to one poem per child.